Alexander J. Mazur

-Alexander J. Mazur (b.
-1969, d.
-August 2016; also known as Zeke Mazur) was an American scholar specializing in Neoplatonism, Gnosticism, and mysticism.
+Alexander J. Mazur (1969 – August 2016; also known as Zeke Mazur) was an American scholar specializing in Neoplatonism, Gnosticism, and mysticism.
 Mazur is noted for his work on the relationship between Neoplatonism and Gnosticism.
+He is the son of Barry Mazur.

 Education and career

 Mazur majored in Philosophy and Classical Studies with a minor in Religion at the University of Massachusetts at Boston, graduating summa cum laude with a B.A. in June 1999.
-He then attended the University of Chicago for his graduate studies, where he obtained his M.A. in May 2002 and graduated with a Ph.D. from the University of Chicago in August 2010.
+He then attended the University of Chicago for his graduate studies, where he obtained his M.A. in May 2002 and graduated with a Ph.D. in August 2010.
 His doctoral thesis, The Platonizing Sethian Gnostic background of Plotinus' mysticism, was supervised by Michael Sells, Kevin Corrigan, and John D. Turner.
 Afterwards, he worked as a Postdoctoral Fellow at Université Laval.

 Mazur died in August 2016.
 His book The Platonizing Sethian background of Plotinus's mysticism was published posthumously by Brill in 2021.